Planning to Attend…

 Starry, Starry Night:

-Visit our star field in Memorial Park; wish upon a star and hang it overhead, also light two luminaria candle lanterns in exchange for a $20donation.
+Visit our Starry, Stary Night installation in Memorial Park; wish upon a star and hang it overhead, also light two luminaria candle lanterns in exchange for a $20 donation.

 Please visit our Season Schedule page for the current season dates; make sure you check back frequently for additions and updates.
-WaterFire usually occurs between May and October.
-The dates for the following season are released around April.
+WaterFire Providence events usually take place between between May and November.
+The dates for each season are typically released April of that year.

-Visit our Breaking News & Special Events page at www.waterfire.org/now; where you will find links to the upcoming fires with weather updates and news of possible cancellations.
-WaterFire is only cancelled when there are serious weather concerns.
+Visit our Breaking News & Special Events page at www.waterfire.org/now; where you will find the latest updates for our upcoming event.
+WaterFire Providence is only cancelled when there are serious weather concerns.

-WaterFire does not operate or arrange for boat tours or rentals for the general public on the river.
+WaterFire Providence does not operate or arrange for boat tours or rentals for the general public on the river.
 The river is closed to all boat traffic on WaterFire nights from sunset to midnight upstream of the Crawford Street Bridge.
 WaterFire is intended to be viewed from the shore.
-We encourage anyone who would like to see WaterFire from the water to join us in creating this work of art as a volunteer on the fire tending boats.
-If you would like to volunteer, please click here.
+We encourage anyone who would like to see WaterFire Providence from the water to join us in creating this work of art as a volunteer on the fire tending boats.

 Amtrak offers weekend service to Providence.
 The Amtrak station is one block from WaterFire.
 Call Amtrak at 800-USA-RAIL for schedules and fares.